pokeclicker/pokeclicker-wiki/data/Pokédollars/overview_description.md

-Pokemon Dollars [[File:money.svg|25px]] are the basic golden currency of PokéClicker, also known as simply Money or Poké.
+Pokédollars [[File:money.svg|25px]] are the basic golden currency of PokéClicker, also known as simply Money or Poké.

 They are obtained by defeating enemies and are primarily spent on various Items.
-Poké Dollars can be collected while offline for up to 24 hours.
+Pokédollars can be collected while offline for up to 24 hours.

 ---